 No. I was insanely busy for the last few months (working 1.5 jobs and helping a charity with a code project), so I didn't have any time to work on it.
 I'm back to a more normal schedule, so I'll be spending much more time on this project.

 There are two more common questions I've been getting: “What features are you planning to add in the future?” and “Why should I use your DRO?”.
-Those require a bit more than a paragraph, so I will post a more in-depth writeup(s) in a day or two.
+Those require a bit more than a paragraph, so I will have to wait for its own post.